airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 - [kycnotme](https://kycnot.me/) A list of services that are also not KYC.

+> [!NOTE]
-> [!NOTE]: some services can in fact be KYC such as prepaid cards so keep this in mind (visa/paypal).
+> some services can in fact be KYC such as prepaid cards so keep this in mind (visa/paypal).

 ---